Cal Poly Humboldt

 Cal Poly Humboldt offers its students a variety of support services through the on-campus Learning Center.
 Humboldt students can receive help with executive functioning skills by working with peer coaches in the Academic Peer Coaching program or with professional coaches.
 Students who are struggling academically can seek tutoring in the Math, Science, and Engineering Tutoring Labs or receive help with writing in The Writing Studio.
 Humboldt also provides course-specific peer tutors.

-Humboldt also offers a unique support program called Supplemental Instruction for some of the more rigorous courses taught at the university.
+Humboldt also offers Supplemental Instruction for some of the more rigorous courses taught at the university.
 Students who may need more support in these courses can register for an additional 1-unit Supplemental Instruction course, in which they will receive additional instruction and learn success strategies from students who previously took the course.
 Student instructors are carefully selected and trained.
 This highly supportive program increases student learning and reduces the risk of having to repeat courses or change majors due to academic challenges.

 Support for disabilities & learning differences